Lumbee Tribe of North Carolina: Federal recognition efforts

 During the 2024 presidential election, both Donald Trump and Kamala Harris courted the tribe of 55,000 to tip the swing state in their favor.
 Trump, the eventual winner, promised he would sign legislation to grant federal recognition to the Lumbee Tribe, a distinction that would unlock access to federal funds.
 For years, the Lumbee attempted to circumvent recognition by the Bureau of Indian Affairs for being "flawed" by appealing directly to Congress instead.
-The Lumbee have been pursuing federal recognition since 1985, after their application was denied by the Bureau because they “could not establish the group’s descendance either culturally, politically, or genealogically from any tribe which existed historically in the area.”
-In 2017, the first Trump administration reversed the tribe's ban on reapplying through the Bureau, but the tribe has decided to pursue the congressional approach.
+The Lumbee had pursued federal recognition since 1985, after their application was denied by the Bureau because they "could not establish the group's descendance either culturally, politically, or genealogically from any tribe which existed historically in the area."
+In 2017, the first Trump administration reversed the tribe's ban on reapplying through the Bureau, but the tribe had decided to pursue the congressional approach.

 Senator Thom Tillis sponsored the Lumbee Fairness Act in 2023 which would have "extend[ed] federal recognition to the Lumbee Tribe of North Carolina."
 The bill was read twice by senate on February 16, 2023, and referred to the Bureau with no further action.
-Tillis, and his staff, have stated he will block any and all bills backed by tribal nations until those tribes support the Lumbee, which has been criticized by the Eastern Band of Cherokee Indians who deny validity of the Lumbee’s historical claims.
-To this end he has blocked a land transfer from the Tennessee Valley Authority to the Eastern Band of Cherokee Indians which contains the birthplace of Sequoyah and a bill which would ensure preservation of the site of the Wounded Knee massacre backed by the Oglala Sioux and the Cheyenne River Sioux who also don't support the Lumbee.
-Tillis also claims that the Eastern Band of Cherokee Indians are part of a "casino cartel" engaged in a plot to deny the Lumbee recognition out of fear that the Lumbee would open their own casinos and compete with the Cherokee.
+Tillis and his staff stated he would block any and all bills backed by tribal nations until those tribes support the Lumbee, which has been criticized by the Eastern Band of Cherokee Indians who deny validity of the Lumbee's historical claims.
+To this end he blocked a land transfer from the Tennessee Valley Authority to the Eastern Band of Cherokee Indians which contains the birthplace of Sequoyah, and a bill which would ensure preservation of the site of the Wounded Knee massacre backed by the Oglala Sioux and the Cheyenne River Sioux, stating it was because they did not offer support for his efforts to recognize the Lumbee.
+Tribal Chairman John Lowery stated "If he's put a hold on the bill it's because he reached out to tribal leaders to see where they stand on his bill, and they apparently have told him that they’re not in support, So, he said 'well, if you can’t be supportive of my bill, I can’t be supportive of your bill.'"
+Tillis also claimed that the Eastern Band of Cherokee Indians were part of a "casino cartel" engaged in a plot to deny the Lumbee recognition out of fear that the Lumbee would open their own casinos and compete with the Cherokee.

 The Associated Press wrote that an anonymous source within the United States Department of the Interior had said that Trump would likely not sign a "Lumbee recognition bill" and would instead expedite the process through the Bureau of Indian Affairs.
 A Trump campaign spokeswoman, Karoline Leavitt, denied this, stating that "no policy should be deemed official unless it comes directly from President Trump."
 On January 23, 2025, President Trump signed an executive order directing the Department of Interior to create a legal pathway for federal recognition of the Lumbee Tribe.